 Norðurál‘s Power Purchases

-Norðurál consumes around a quarter of all electric power produced in Iceland and we fully understand that the people of Iceland want a clear picture of how the natural resources collectively owned by the nation are utilized.
+Norðurál uses around a quarter of all electric power produced in Iceland and we fully understand that the people of Iceland want a clear picture of how the natural resources collectively owned by the nation are utilized.
+In consultation with electricity suppliers, confidentiality has been lifted from parts of the electricity contracts, as it must be considered appropriate that there is transparency regarding the price the company pays for electricity in Iceland.
+It is also important that discussions about the company’s competitive environment are based on reliable information.

 Contracts with Power-intensive Users

-Long-term contracts for buying and selling electric power cover many items, including contract duration, quantity, pricing formula, take-or-pay provision and the setup of payments of the power transmission fee to Landsnet.
+Long-term contracts for buying and selling electric power cover many aspects, including contract duration, volume, pricing formula, take-or-pay obligations, curtailment rights and the arrangement of transmission fees to Landsnet.

 In three out of Norðurál’s four contracts the price is linked to the global market price of aluminum.
 When the 1997 contract with Landsvirkjun was amended in 2016, the link to the price of aluminum was abandoned and replaced by a link to the Nordic Nord Pool power market.
 The new agreement came into force in November 2019.